Voidlings/-automated-judge-system/README.md

 *If the PDF assignment rubric file is not found, the system throws an error.
 (I need to go through the code further to get more)

+ # Target Students:

+The target audience is students in Java programming courses.
+The system aims to provide a fair and automated assessment of their Java assignments, offering valuable feedback and grading based on specified criteria.

 # Design